2022 Continuing Education (CE)

-Instructions for retrieving CE Completion Transcripts: Go to the NCDA website and login to access your account.
+Instructions for retrieving Continuing Education Transcripts: Go to the NCDA website and login to access your account.
 Once logged in, go to your Profile.
 Find View My CE History.
 You will be able to see your earned CEs and print out transcripts.
 Members may access this page anytime in the future by logging in.
-If you are not a member of NCDA, you will be given promotional membership for 6 months which will allow access to the Members Only section and to your transcripts.
-We invite you to renew your free membership after a 6-months period.
-A renewal notice will be sent to you.
+If you are not a member of NCDA, please contact Alicia Cheek for assistance.

 If you have any questions, please contact NCDA Headquarters.
 (918) 663-7060.

-The NCDA Career Development Conference CEUs are approved for all NCDA credentials.
+The NCDA Career Development Conference CEs are approved for all NCDA credentials.

 National Career Development Association (NCDA) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 1003.
 Programs that do not qualify for NBCC credit are clearly identified.
 NCDA is solely responsible for all aspects of the programs.